araf821/InsightOut/README.md

 ### [Coming Soon]

-A full stack blog platform!
+A full-stack blog platform!

-This will be by biggest project thus far by a huge margin!
+This will be my biggest project thus far by a huge margin!
 Thanks for checking it out :))

 ## Technologies Used